Semangkok

 • Trip planning assistance: Would you like Gunung Bagging to personally help you in arranging your whole trip?
 Please contact us here.

-• Permits: You can register and pay for an e-Permit online from the Forestry Department of Malaysia website.
+• Permits: You can register and pay for an e-Permit online from the Forestry Department of Malaysia website though you will need an official guide with you.

-• Water sources: Available at around 1,240m between Gua Akar and Pine Tree Peak and at Kem Sungai Merah.
+• Water sources: Available at a difficult to spot location around 1,240m between Gua Akar and Pine Tree Peak and – much better – at the lovely river at Kem Sungai Merah (1,180m).

 Local Average Monthly Rainfall